RESTful API Design - The basics

 router.get('/departments/:id', handlerFn);

-This would return the name and salary of the highest earning ten employees.
+That returns the name and salary of the ten highest-earning employees.

 const handlerFn = function (req, res) {